ant-design/ant-design/docs/react/faq.en-US.md

 See: https://github.com/jmblog/how-to-optimize-momentjs-with-webpack

-### How to replace momentjs to other datetime libs like Day.js to reduce bundle size？
+### How to replace momentjs to Day.js to reduce bundle size？

 We provide `antd-dayjs-webpack-plugin` plugin to replace `momentjs` to `Day.js` directly without changing a line of existing code.
 More info at [antd-dayjs-webpack-plugin](https://github.com/ant-design/antd-dayjs-webpack-plugin).